gdyrrahitis/angular-101/README.md

 # Angular2.Samples
 *Sample Code for Angular 2.0*

 **To run the samples, first install all dependencies.**

-Simply go to samples root directory and type:
+Simply go to samples root directory, open a command line window and type:
 `npm install`

-Then type:
+To open in browser type:
-`npm start` to open in browser
+`npm start`

 Code was written with Visual Studio Code.